ruggeri/tech-notes/randos/bicycles/lubrication-and-cleaning.md

 - Note that most of these are citrus based.
 Finish Line makes both a citrus based, but also the Speed Degreaser I have from them is heptane, acetone, propane, ethanol...
+  - The Speed Degreaser seems to do a pretty good job.
+It is conveniently pressurized, so you can spray down components with it and penetrate a fair bit.
+  - But it would be interesting to try soaking in something.
+I have purchased some Finish Line Citrus Degreaser to try soaking a chain in.
+  - If I don't like that, then I might try mineral spirits.
 - Note that you can have either cans/jugs, or aerosol sprays.
 The sprays can be very effective, but I would always want to take the parts off my bike so that mess doesn't get everywhere.

+## Chain Lubricants

+- I have been using Tri-Flow Superior Lubricant as a chain grease.
+  - This is a dry lube based on teflon.
+  - I also recently purchased Squirt Clean Long Lasting Chain Lube, which is a dry, wax based lubricant.
+I haven't tried it yet though.
+- Dry lube goes on wet, and then dries.
+It tends not to get dirty as fast.
+  - You are supposed to wait 2-4hrs before riding after application.
+    - Other people seem to think that's bullshit and you only need 30min.
+  - Tend to have a parafin wax or teflon base.
+  - The dry lube will be washed away by wet.
+  - Often recommended for summer riding.
+  - Tends to require frequent application.
+- Wet lube is better for wet conditions.
+  - You don't have to wait for drying, so you can just ride away after application.
+  - It's thick and sticky, and stays on the chain despite water splashing on it.
+  - On the other hand, it attracts dust and grit.
+  - Tends to need less frequent application.
+- It appears that much more important than lubrication is cleanliness.
+  Which tends to favor _dry_ lube.
+- When applying, apply a drop per link.
+Then, wipe off excess by rotating chain backward through a rag.

+## Grease vs Oil

+- Grease is oil with a thickener added.
+- Often there is a choice of using grease or oil.
+But the major problem with oil is that it will leak out.
+- Thus, axles and bearings are lubricated with grease.
+- My Alfine hub is lubricated with grease, though the Alfine 11 actually has you add oil.
+It can do this because it is like a self-contained gearbox.
+- Grease is not only used for lubrication.
+It is also used to repel water and prevent oxidation.
+This is why it is frequently applied to threads.
+- I have Park High Performance Grease.
+There are lots of kinds.
+  - There are also anti-seize compounds, which are greases specifically meant for threads and to stop seizing.
+But a lot of people say regular grease is fine.
+- A note that liquid lubricants are appropriate when you need _penetration_.
+That is important for bike chains, for instance.
+You want the lubricant to be able to penetrate and lubricate the pins/bushings.

 ## Sources